Dre Campbell Farm

 You can also play around with diatomaceous earth.
 This fine powder dehydrates and kills many beetles, and these beetles are no exception.

 Many people use DE in their barns or poultry houses where they have a problem with this pest.
-Therefore, apply it directly to damp litter areas and sprinkle it over the top of the litter and other problem areas.
+Therefore, it should be applied directly to damp areas and sprinkled over the litter and other problem areas.

 4. Boric Acid

-Boric acid is a fine white powder that will dehydrate the beetles and kill them if they ingest it.
-They will die shortly after.
+Boric acid is a fine white powder that dehydrates the beetles and kills them if they ingest it.
+They die shortly after.

 To use, sprinkle this powder directly onto areas where you see the beetles.
 You can also make a homemade darkling beetle spray by mixing one tablespoon of boric acid powder with one cup of water.

-Next, spray this solution onto areas where these pests are likely to go.
-Reapply the solution (whether dry or wet) regularly until you stop seeing the beetles.
+Next, spray this solution onto areas where these pests will likely go.
+Reapply the solution (dry or wet) regularly until you stop seeing the beetles.

 5. Eliminate Their Food Sources